Common Residential Painting Mistakes and How to Avoid Them

 Case Study: How One Family Saved Their Walls—and Their Weekend

-The Johnson family in Eugene decided to repaint their living room themselves.
+The Johnson family in Oregon decided to repaint their living room themselves.
 They chose quality paint but skipped surface prep and didn’t use primer.
 Within weeks, the paint began to bubble and peel.
 Frustrated, they called Ash Painting for help.
 The pros at Ash assessed the damage, prepped the walls correctly, and repainted with durable, moisture-resistant paint.
 Today, the room looks flawless—and they’ve learned it’s worth investing in professional painting services from the start.

 Final Thoughts